 Leukoplakia is dissimilar from candidiasis and lichen planus because the oral lesions of leukoplakia can not be scraped off easily.
 Leukoplalia can not be diagnosed confidently by examination or testing, instead the other reasonable possibilities should be eliminated in order to conclude the existence of leukoplakia.

 Candidiasis is a fungal infection which can cause oral lesions as well.
 This fungal infection can be superficial as well as systemic and potentially critical.
 When the infection is superficial, it can be in the form of oral thrush or vaginitis.
 Oral thrush or oral candidiasis affects the mucous membrane in the oral cavity.
 The oral lesions of oral candidiasis are thick white or cream colored and these can exist on the tongue, gums, inner cheeks, palate and tonsils.
-Theymay be painful and can bleed upon manipulation.
+They may be painful and can bleed upon manipulation.
 They can also lead to cracking in the oral cavity and temporary loss or alteration of taste.
+Get the proper prescription from our Oral Health Care Specialist for the treatment.

 Oral lesions can also be caused by lichen planus.
 Lichen planus causes lesions on the tongue, skin and oral mucosa.
 Oral lesions caused by lichen planus have the potential to last much longer than lesions on the skin.
 Oral lesions of lichen planus can exist in one of three forms; the reticular form, the bullous form and the erosive form.